Why You Should Turn Your Followers Into A Community & How to Get Started

 And in order to do this properly, you first have to:

-Oftentimes, especially if you’re a content creator online building an online community – it’s best to focus on reaching an audience that is more tech and social media oriented (which would mainly be younger demographics).
-This is especially true if you’re building a problem-solving community, because younger folks tend to be more focused on advocacy and changing systems.
+Oftentimes, especially if you’re a content creator online building an online community – it’s best to focus on reaching an audience that is more tech and social media-oriented.
+This is especially true if you’re building a problem-solving community because younger folks tend to be more focused on advocacy and changing systems.

-However, it’s best to focus on picking a platform that allows you to have chats, has proper-functioning notifications and features, allows people to make posts, and share content easily.
+Make sure to prioritize a platform that supports seamless chats, efficient notifications, and easy post creation and content sharing.
 Overall, here are some important features we think are important to look out for when choosing a community-building platform:

 • Ownership over data